irparaja/aws-ebs-snapshots-lambda/README.md

 ## Overview

 This is for managing AWS EC2 EBS volume snapshots.
-It consists of a snapshot creator and a snapshot manager.
+It consists of a "snapshot creator", a "snapshot manager" for deleting old archives and a "snapshot copier" that moves them to another region.

 ## Functionality: